smetj/smetj.net/content/exploring_prometheus_metrics_using_xpectd.md

 ## Final words

-When using Prometheus histograms it's important to realize that the choice of bucket distribution can influence the *resolution* of your measurements leading to unexpected results.
+When using Prometheus histograms it's important to realize that the choice of bucket distribution influences the *granularity* of your measurements which might lead to unexpected results.
 In the case of Traefik it might be useful to at least review the defaults and possibly override these with more granular buckets.

 If you have any questions or remarks you can reach out to